-The following table presents changes in contract assets and contract liabilities during the quarter ended September 30, 2018:
+The following table presents changes in contract assets and contract liabilities during the nine months ended March 31, 2019 (in thousands):

-f July 1, 2018 Net Change ptember 30, 2018
+As of July 1, As s of March 31,

+2018 Ne t Change 2019

-Receivables \$ 82 \$ 131 \$ 213
+Receivables \$ 82 \$ 51 \$ 133

-Contract Assets \$ 312 \$ (68) \$ 244
+Contract Assets \$ 312 \$ 85 \$ 397

-Contract Liabilities \$ 788 \$ (48) \$ 740
+Contract Liabilities \$ 788 \$ 7,631 \$ 8,419

-The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables (contract assets), which are classified as 'prepaid expenses and other current assets' on our Balance Sheet, and deferred revenue (contract liabilities).
+The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables (contract assets), which are classified as "prepaid expenses and other current assets" on our Condensed Balance Sheet, and deferred revenue (contract liabilities).
 We invoice our customers in accordance with agreed-upon contractual terms, typically at periodic intervals or upon achievement of contractual milestones.
 Invoicing may occur subsequent to revenue recognition, resulting in contract assets.
 We may receive advance payments from our customers before revenue is recognized, resulting in contract liabilities.
-The contract assets and liabilities reported on the Balance Sheet relate in entirety to the Helsinn License Agreement.
+The contract assets and liabilities reported on the Condensed Balance Sheet relate to the KHK License Agreement and Helsinn License Agreement.

-Cost of Research and Development Revenue
+Cost of Revenue

-Cost of research and development revenue primarily includes external costs paid to third-party contractors to perform research, conduct clinical trials and develop and manufacture drug materials, and internal compensation and related personnel expenses to support our research and development revenue.
-All cost of research and development revenue relates to expenses incurred in connection with our development activities in accordance with the Helsinn License Agreement.
+Cost of revenue primarily includes external costs paid to third-party contractors to perform research, conduct clinical trials and develop and manufacture drug materials, and internal compensation and related personnel expenses to support our research and development performance obligations associated with the Helsinn License Agreement.